Francisco-Solis/Volts-Transformation-Analysis/README.md

 6. Identify any outliers and or influential points on the transformed data
 7. Model limitations of the log transformed data
 # Key Findings:
+The analysis revealed a strong negative, non-linear (exponential decay) relationship between Voltage and Time, with simple linear regression assumptions (linearity, constant variance, normality) violated in the original data.
+Applying a log transformation linearized the relationship, making it more suitable for regression, though diagnostic plots still showed some assumption violations.
+The transformation improved overall fit and normality marginally, with no significant outliers or influential points detected (though observations 49 and 50 warrant further review).
+Limitations remain, as the log transform restricts analysis to positive values and changes interpretation, so a nonlinear regression model is ultimately recommended for more accurate representation.
 # Contributions:
 This repository was created as part of my statistical analysis portfolio.
 Suggestions for extending the analysis (other transformations like the inverse, square root, exponential) are welcome.